 Next, we were able to tour the farm and the different amenities they offered.
 They have a donut shop and a general store with every candy you can imagine from your childhood.

 Farm to Fork Dinner

 We were then called into a massive barn where a long table was set up for the 50 or so guests.
 The chef that evening was Dennis Chan of the Blue Bamboo.
 We were excited to get started with our 4 courses prepared by Chef Chan.

 The salad was made with Planko Oysters and Beyond Organic Greens with Tomato and Mozzarella.
-The second course was Ricotta Love Letters with a Red Peper Arrabiata Sauce, Artisan Black Garlic and a Sage Tartulata.
-The third course was Sous Vide Chicken served with Roasted Red Carrots, Sherry Cream and Bok Choy.
+The second course was Ricotta Love Letters with a Red Peper Arrabiata Sauce, Artisan Black Garlic, and Sage Tartulata.
+The third course was Sous Vide Chicken served with Roasted Red Carrots, Sherry Cream, and Bok Choy.
 My favorite was definitely the Ricotta Love Letters.
 The pasta was so thin and delicious.
 The spice of the black garlic and peppers with the cream gave this dish a lot of depth and character.